History of the Quakers: Women and equality

 One of their most radical innovations was a more nearly equal role for women.
 Despite the survival of strong patriarchal elements, Friends believed in the spiritual equality of women, who were allowed to take a far more active role than had ordinarily existed before the emergence of radical civil war sects.
 Among many female Quaker writers and preachers of the 1650s to 1670s were Margaret Fell, Dorothy White, Hester Biddle, Sarah Blackborow, Rebecca Travers and Alice Curwen.
 Early Quaker defenses of their female members were sometimes equivocal, however, and after the Restoration of 1660 the Quakers became increasingly unwilling to publicly defend women when they adopted tactics such as disrupting services.
 Women's meetings were organized as a means to involve women in more modest, feminine pursuits.
 Writers such as Dorcas Dole and Elizabeth Stirredge turned to subjects seen as more feminine in that period.
 Some Quaker men sought to exclude them from church public concerns with which they had some powers and responsibilities, such as allocating poor relief and in ensuring that Quaker marriages could not be attacked as immoral.
 The Quakers continued to meet openly, even in the dangerous year of 1683.
 Heavy fines were exacted and, as in earlier years, women were treated as severely as men by the authorities.

-The Quakers have historically believed in equality for men and women.
-Two Quaker women are part of the history of science, specifically astronomy.
-Jocelyn Bell Burnell, from Northern Ireland, is credited with being a key part of research that later led to a Nobel Prize in Physics.
-However, she was not a recipient of the prize.
-Maria Mitchell (1818-1889) was the first internationally known woman to work as both a professional astronomer and a professor of astronomy.

 Persecution in England

 In 1650, George Fox was imprisoned for the first time in Nottingham, and was repeatedly thrown in prison from the 1650s to the 1670s.
 Other Quakers followed him to prison as well, mostly for charges of causing a disturbance or blasphemy.

 Two acts of Parliament made it particularly difficult for Friends.
 The first was the Quaker Act 1662 which made it illegal to refuse to take the Oath of Allegiance to the Crown.
 Those refusing to swear an oath of allegiance to the Crown were not allowed to hold any secret meetings and, because Friends believed it was wrong to take any "superstitious" oath, their freedom of religious expression was certainly compromised by this law.
 The second was the Conventicle Act 1664 which reaffirmed that the holding of any secret meeting by those who did not pledge allegiance to the Crown was a crime.
 Despite these laws, Friends continued to meet openly.
-They believed that by doing so, they were testifying to the strength of their convictions and were willing to risk punishment for doing what they believed to be right.